eat-sleep-code/minecraft.plugins.tunnelbuilder/README.md

 ## Usage

-- Create a 3x3 lighted tunnel that is 20 blocks long:
+- Create a 3 x 3 lighted tunnel that is 20 blocks long:

   `/tunnel 20`

-- Create a 3x7 lighted farm tunnel (with two canals and four rows of crops) that is 10 blocks long:
+- Create a 3x7 lighted farm tunnel (with two canals, four rows of crops, and periodically placed chests) that is 10 blocks long:

   `/tunnel 10 farm`